firegloves/MemPOI/README.md

 ### Multiple sheets

-Multiple sheets in the same document are supported: `MempoiBuilder` accept a list of `MempoiSheet`.
+Multiple sheets in the same document are supported: `MempoiBuilder` accepts a list of `MempoiSheet`.
-Look at this example and the result above:
+Look at this example and at the result above:

 ```
 MempoiSheet dogsSheet = new MempoiSheet(conn.prepareStatement("SELECT pet_name AS DOG_NAME, pet_race AS DOG_RACE FROM pets WHERE pet_type = 'dog'"), "Dogs sheet");